KapishRastogi/Review-Sentiment-/README.md

 # Review-Sentiment
-Developing a model to predict the sentiment of a customer review
+Developing ML model to predict the sentiment of the customer reviews on Women Clothing